caps-tum/sys-sage/docs/PAPI_Integration.md

 explained later.

-The above functions offer a way to automatically integrate the extracted performance counters into the topology and thus relate the metrics to the hardware components without extra effort for the user.
+The above functions offer a way to automatically integrate the extracted performance counters into the _sys-sage_ topology without extra effort on the user's side, thus coupling the metrics directly to the relevant hardware components and putting them into the context of the overall hardware topology.
 They can be thought of as wrapper functions around the actual PAPI routines.

 ## General Workflow